alicemunsal/dohex/DoHex2.md

 ```
 **components:** This is where we put each component as a folder.
 **lib:**  It contains shared libraries.
 In case of we need shared model and/or transformation functions among the components.
-**acl:** We may not want to directly add external dependencies to our project
+**acl:** Anti corruption layer for external dependencies and legacy applications.
+We may not want to directly add external dependencies of these to our project
 ```
 acl
 components